tmhughes81/enrollment_estimator/README.md

 downloaded from here: http://nces.ed.gov/ipeds/deltacostproject/download/IPEDS_Analytics_DCP_87_12_CSV.zip

-After downloading, unzip the archive, and place the file 'delta_public_00_12.csv' in the same folder as 'enrollment_estimator.pynb'.
+After downloading, unzip the archive, and place the file 'delta_public_00_12.csv' in the same folder as 'enrollment_estimator.ipynb'.

 ## More Information